 He was serving with the Canadians in 405 (Vancouver) Sqn based at Gransden Lodge near Cambridge flying Lancaster Mk III bombers leading the bomber attacks as “pathfinders”.

 On 27th September 1943 six aircraft from 405 Sqn took part in a bombing mission for Hanover.
 JB210, D Delta took off at 19.45hrs with a full crew of seven including Stanley Slade and nothing was heard from them again.
 Four of the six aircraft successfully returned, although 49 aircraft were lost in the raid.
 As JB210 was lost without a trace, it is considered that the aircraft probably went down over the North Sea.

 The crew are all recorded as being killed on 28th September 1943.

-He is commemorated on the Air Forces Memorial at Runnymede, Surrey and is remembered in Thame on Lord Williams’s School Memorial Board.
+143997 Pilot Officer Stanley John Slade, RAF Volunteer Reserve has no known grave and is commemorated the Air Forces Memorial at Runnymede, near Egham, Surrey.
+He is remembered in Thame on Lord Williams’s School memorial board.